LogtalkDotOrg/logtalk-for-vscode/README.md

 |   Open as a paired Jupyter Notebook | Opens the selected source file or Markdown file as a paired Jupyter notebook    |
 |        Sync paired Jupyter Notebook | Sync the paired Jupyter notebook and its text representation                    |

 These commands are only available when Jupytext 1.16.7 or a later version is available.
-The "logtalk.jupytext.path" setting can be used to set the path to the `jupytext` command when not available from the system path.
+See also the "logtalk.jupytext.path" setting below.

 #### Logtalk (integrated terminal) process commands